Ben Gulbranson

-Ben Gulbranson is an American college football quarterback for the Stanford Cardinal.
-He has previously played for the Oregon State Beavers.
+Ben Gulbranson is an American former college football quarterback for the Oregon State Beavers and the Stanford Cardinal.

 Early life

 Gulbranson was born in Mesa, Arizona, and attended Newbury Park High School in Newbury Park, California.
 In his high school career, he completed 252 of 453 passes for 3,710 yards and 37 touchdowns to 18 interceptions and rushed for 95 yards and four touchdowns.
 Gulbranson committed to play college football at Oregon State over other schools such as Arizona State, California, and Kansas State.